 - a.
-Formal qualifications accepted for initial registration by the NMBA; - b.
-Details of recognised post graduate awards, fellowships and certificates that demonstrate successful completion of training from a relevant college, association and training institution; - c.
+Formal qualifications accepted for initial registration by the Nursing and Midwifery Board of Australia (NMBA) - b.
+Details of recognised post graduate awards, fellowships and certificates that demonstrate successful completion of training from a relevant college, association and training institution, and - c.
 Details of higher degrees or diplomas and certificates from accredited training programs in specific clinical skills and/or practices.